a-h/templ/docs/docs/06-static-rendering/02-blog-example.md

    Watching or participating in Morris dancing performances
   </li>
   <li>
-   Enjoying the day off as a public holiday, known as Early May Bank Holiday
+   Enjoying having a day off from the Early May Bank Holiday
   </li>
  </ul>
 </div>